zYeoman/myStars/README.md

 - [pattern](https://github.com/clips/pattern) - Web mining module for Python, with tools for scraping, natural language processing, machine learning, network analysis and visualization.
 - [awesome-python](https://github.com/vinta/awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources
 - [python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns/idioms in Python
-- [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) - :abcd: Collection of 35+ patched fonts (over 74.5k possible variations) with a FontForge font patcher python script for Powerline, Font Awesome, Octicons, Devicons, and other icon fonts.
+- [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) - :abcd: Collection of 35+ patched fonts (over 74.5k possible variations) with a FontForge font patcher Python script for Powerline, Font Awesome, Octicons, Devicons, and other icon fonts.
 Includes fonts: SourceCodePro, Hack, Droid Sans, Meslo, AnonymousPro, ProFont, Inconsolata, and more
 - [statuspage](https://github.com/jayfk/statuspage) - A statuspage generator that lets you host your statuspage for free on Github.
 - [image-analogies](https://github.com/awentzonline/image-analogies) - Generate image analogies using neural matching and blending.
 - [neural-doodle](https://github.com/alexjc/neural-doodle) - Turn your two-bit doodles into fine artworks with deep neural networks, generate seamless textures from photos, transfer style from one image to another, perform example-based upscaling, but wait... there's more!
 (An implementation of Semantic Style Transfer.)